eu2026/yogis/content/en/_index.md

 access to this bank account.

 The funds that are collected will be used for all the routes and will not be tied to a specific region.
-This is one of the more interesting aspects of the project.
-The relatively poorer
-countries such as Portugal, have fewer Yogis and fewer Sahaj resources.
-This means that tour in these regions will be more expensive (for example because there are no options for accommodation with the Yogis) and harder for local Yogis to financially cover (fewer Yogis and lower income).
-Comparatively, Austria or Germany are relatively wealthy countries with many Yogis and Sahaj resources.
-This makes the tour in these regions cheaper (because for example, we can potentially accommodate with the Yogis), and local Yogis are more capable of fitting the bill (more yogis and better income).
-In other words, smaller collectives in poorer countries are always at a financial disadvantage.
-We hope to tackle this issue by sharing monetary resources!

-We still have to figure out many details so stay tuned!
-We will regularly update this website with the latest developments.
+This means that collectives with more Yogis and Sahaj resources will end up supporting the smaller collectives.
+For example, in Germany we can mostly stay with the Yogis and use Sahaj properties.
+This makes the German part cheaper and we can use the money for the more expensive parts where the collectives are smaller and need more financial support.

+We are trying to be rather cost conscious and make the tours as affordable to join as possible.
+This is only possible with generous support from the Yogis!
+Weather it's direct financial support, offering food for touring yogis or lending a car for a few days, it all adds up in making it more affordable for everyone to join!

 ### Programs And Marketing